 The first year of our grow-a-row initiative has been a great success.
 As of mid-September, the tally has reached almost 400 pounds of locally grown produce and counting.
 Thanks to everyone that shared their harvest.
 For inspiration, check out this national Grow-A-Row website with resources and some recipes.
 It's never too early to start planning for next year!

-Merrickville District Trails Society: Wetlands Trail
+Merrickville District Trails Society: Riverwalk Trail

 We are pleased to support the development of the Merrickville District Trails Society's new Riverwalk Trail for residents and visitors to Merrickville.
 The new trail is being built in stages along the shoreline of the Rideau River near the Merrickville Public Library and will include a viewing platform overlooking the Rideau Migratory Bird Sanctuary.

 Walkers, joggers, and woodland explorers will meet shoreline wildlife and vegetation, learn about the richness of the ”riparian” area, and feel the importance of wetlands within the Rideau River Watershed.
 Interpretive signs will be added.
 The nearby public library is developing a collection of information relevant to the trail.